Canon 2000D vs Sony RX0

 It is notable that the 2000D has a hotshoe, while the RX0 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The 2000D is a recent model that features in the current product line-up of Canon.
-In contrast, the RX0 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX0 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX0 was succeeded by the Sony RX0 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is the Canon 2000D better than the Sony RX0 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.